Not to state the obvious, but LinkedIn’s exploded as a platform in the last few years.

 You can’t claim to be an effective LinkedIn ghostwriter if you don’t do it yourself.
 Everyone vending their services should have a dedicated following that recognizes them for their writing skills.

 Shameless plug, I’m a great example of this.
 I already had a dedicated audience cheering me on when I first launched my ghostwriting service in 2022:

 For whatever language you want to post in, your writer should be fully fluent.
 You can’t trust them to effectively convey the message you want without fully grasping your language.

 Fluid Collaboration Workflow

 Any ghostwriter should have a fluid workflow for writing posts, sending them for approval, and publishing them.

-For instance, I use email and Slack for quick communication and Planable to schedule posts, where clients can either approve posts for posting or comment with adjustments.
+For instance, I use email and Trello for project management and Taplio to schedule posts, where clients can either approve posts for posting or comment with adjustments.

 If your ghostwriter’s just slapping together comms through email and LinkedIn DMs, you’ll have a pretty miserable time working with them.
 Do yourself a favor and get someone who knows what they’re doing.

 LinkedIn Ghostwriters I’d Hire

 So now you know: